Subhadra-Mishra-iub/ghc-rsvp-tracker/ENABLE_GITHUB_PAGES.md

 ## 🔗 Your Public Link

-Once enabled, your app will be live at:
+Once enabled, your website will be live at:
 ```
 https://subhadra-mishra-iub.github.io/ghc-rsvp-tracker/
 ```

-**Anyone with this link can access your app!**
+**Anyone with this link can access your website!**

 ---